Democratic education: Alternative Free Schools

-The definition and scope of schools self-classified as "free schools" and their associated movement were never clearly delineated, and as such, there was a wide variation between schools.
+The definition and scope of schools self-classified as "free schools" and their associated movement were never clearly delineated, resulting in wide variation among schools.

-As an anarchist Leo Tolstoy emphasized the freedom and empowerment of the lower classes through education and the experience of self-organization and freedom at school.
+As an anarchist, Leo Tolstoy emphasized the freedom and empowerment of the lower classes through education and the experience of self-organization and freedom at school.
 The first alternative free school in history was most likely his school for peasant children in Yasnaya Polyana (Russia).

-At the beginning of the 20th century, the first wave of the progressive educational movement – influenced in part by earlier educational experiments and political philosophies, e.g. from Jean Jacques Rousseau and Pestalozzi – created a variety of concepts and schools in which students had significantly more autonomy in their education and daily lives than in traditional schools.
+At the beginning of the 20th century, the first wave of the progressive educational movement – influenced in part by earlier educational experiments and political philosophies, e.g., from Jean Jacques Rousseau and Pestalozzi – created a variety of concepts and schools in which students had significantly more autonomy in their education and daily lives than in traditional schools.
 Some of these schools invited children to take part in the decision-making process inside the school.

 The school Werkplaats Kindergemeenschap was founded in 1926 in Bilthoven, the Netherlands, by Kees and Beatrice Boeke.
-Its concept is based on the Quaker principle of consensus decision making, meaning that children and teachers have an equal say in most affairs concerning the daily school life.
+Its concept is based on the Quaker principle of consensus decision-making, meaning that children and teachers have an equal say in most affairs concerning the daily school life.
 The Werkplaats student Gerard Endenburg further developed the consensus culture and created the model of sociocracy, which was later implemented in so-called sociocratic schools, predominantly in the Netherlands.

 Francisco Ferrer founded the Barcelona Modern School based on anarchist values.
-It was the role model for at least 100 anarchist free schools around the world.
+It served as a role model for at least 100 anarchist free schools worldwide.
 Most of them were based in Spain, Latin America, and the US.
 Although many were closed in Spain owing to the defeat of the Spanish anarchists in the Spanish Civil War and in the US for other reasons, some of their students would later help establish alternative schools in the US during the 1960s Free School Movement.
-Francisco Ferrer influenced the still existing school Paideia in Merida (Spain).
+Francisco Ferrer influenced the still-existing school Paideia in Mérida (Spain).
 Paideia is an anarchist school that promotes student freedom inside the school, allows classrooms to decide for themselves what they want to learn, and lets students participate in the rule-making process.

 A widespread movement of free schools developed in the 1960s, inspired by A. S. Neill's publications on his Summerhill School, George Dennison's publications on the progressive First Street School, and the general progressive climate of the 1970s.
-This movement was largely renounced by the conservative period of the 1980s.
+This movement was largely renounced during the conservative period of the 1980s.